What is non-syndromic craniosynostosis

 Due to the early closure of this growth seam, your child’s forehead becomes triangular shaped when viewed from above, and her eyes may appear closer together.
 When looking at your child’s face, her forehead will appear to jut out in the middle.

-Unlike other craniofacial abnormalities, metopic synostosis is generally an isolated condition.
-In rare cases, the presence of hypotelorism (close-set eyes) in trigonocephaly can be associated with other congenital anomalies.
+Although metopic synostosis is generally an isolated condition, occasionally trigonocephaly can be associated with other congenital anomalies.